Koontz Law - PLLC

 June 27, 2024

-North Carolina has a unique set of gun laws that every resident and visitor should be aware of to ensure they are in compliance.
-Understanding these laws is crucial whether you own a gun, are considering purchasing one, or simply want to know more about the regulations.
-Here’s an overview of everything you need to know about gun laws in North Carolina.
+North Carolina has a unique set of gun laws that every resident and visitor should understand to remain in compliance.
+Whether you own a firearm, are considering purchasing one, or simply want to stay informed, knowing these regulations is essential.
+Below is an overview of key firearm laws in North Carolina.

 Purchasing Firearms